Employment in the federal public service

 A person can be employed in the public service on a full-time, part-time, seasonal, term or casual basis.

-1. Employment requiring continuous service in a position where the employee is normally required to work an average of at least 30 hours per week.
+Prior to the introduction of part-time employment, full-time employment was defined as employment requiring continuous service in a position where the employee was normally required to work an average of at least 30 hours per week.

-• a.
-Employment requiring continuous service in a position where the employee is normally required to work the full-time hours of his occupational group (i.e. 37.5 AWW/37.5 SWW or 40 AWW/40 SWW).
+• Employment requiring continuous service in a position where the employee is normally required to work the full-time hours of their occupational group (that is, 40 hours per week).

-• b.
-Employment which consists of an employee occupying two or more part-time positions where, the sum of the results obtained by dividing the number of hours the employee is assigned to work (Assigned Work Week-AWW) by the normal hours of work for the full-time position (Standard Work Week-SWW), is equal to or greater than 1.
+• Employment which consists of an employee actively working in two or more part-time positions where, the sum of the results obtained by dividing the number of hours the employee is assigned to work (Assigned Work Week - AWW) by the normal hours of work for the full-time position (Standard Work Week - SWW), is equal to or greater than 1.

 2nd position: AWW 15.00, SWW 37.5